-SM-locations, where each multiplication is marked with a dip and each squaring operation is marked with a peak.
+Revealing the RSA SM-Sequence.
+Note that each multiplication performed by Algorithm 1 corresponds to a dip in one of the binary vectors obtained in the previous stage.
+Thus, since in the above aggregation process dips are propagated across adjacent vectors, the last vector corresponding to table index 31 obtained after the aggregation process outlined above actually contains all the SM-locations, where each multiplication is marked with a dip and each squaring operation is marked with a peak.
 Thus, in order to recover the secret key, it remains for the attacker has to learn the table index corresponding to every multiplication in the SM-sequence.
 Since each vector contains all the dips of all previous vectors, for each multiplication, the corresponding table index is the index of the vector where the dip appeared for the first time.

-At this point the attacker has learned the exact SM-sequence and obtained, for each multiplication performed by line 25 of Algorithm 1, the corresponding value of the table index u.
+At this point the attacker has learned the exact SM-sequence and obtained, for each multiplication performed by line 29 of Algorithm 1, the corresponding value of the table index u.
 As mentioned in Section 2.3, it is possible to recover the secret key from this data.